List of Chevrolet pickup trucks: Chevrolet C/K

 The Chevrolet C/K is a line of pickup trucks and other vehicles manufactured by Chevrolet from 1960 to 2002.
 It was discontinued and replaced by the Chevrolet Silverado.

 Chevrolet Silverado

-Introduced in 1999, the Chevrolet Silverado replaced the Chevrolet C/K as Chevrolet's flagship line of pickup trucks.
+Introduced in 1998, the Chevrolet Silverado replaced the Chevrolet C/K as Chevrolet's flagship line of pickup trucks.

+Chevrolet Silverado EV

+The Chevrolet Silverado EV is a battery electric full-size pickup truck, to go on sale in Fall 2023 as part of the 2024 model year.
+Although it uses the Silverado nameplate, it shares few structural traits with the Silverado line, and is instead based on the electric platform used by the GMC Hummer EV.

 Chevrolet Avalanche

 The Chevrolet Avalanche was manufactured for twelve years from 2001 to 2013, producing two generations in its lifespan.

 Mid-size pickup trucks

 Chevrolet has also sold or produced many compact/mid-size pickup trucks:

 Passenger car based pickup trucks

 Chevrolet has also produced pickup trucks based on passenger cars: